 But socialist Senator Bernie Sanders is not happy with recent Biden decisions.
-“I think the devil is in the details and we will see what happens,” Sanders said in an interview with Politico.
+“I think the devil is in the details and we will see what happens,” Sanders said in an interview with Politico months back.
 “But has he made decisions that progressives disagree with?
 Absolutely.
 We will see what comes up in the next year.”

 This is a pivotal time for Biden.
 The Republican field for White House hopefuls has not filled up, but former President Donald Trump is discussing domestic public policy rather than simple political attacks.
 Former South Carolina Governor Nikki Haley’s campaign is revving into a higher gear.
-While Ron DeSantis, the Florida governor, has not officially declared for the race, he is still always critical of the White House.
+While Ron DeSantis, the Florida governor, is not tracking high in the polls, he is still always critical of the White House.
 These three think that Biden is vulnerable with his relatively low approval ratings and voter’s belief that the country is on the wrong track.

 Independents Will Be Needed for Victory